§ 101 Definitions.

 (20) “Question” means any proposition or other question to be submitted to the voters.

-(21) "Registration officers" means the registrar, assistant registrar and alternate registrars appointed by the departments as defined in this section.
+(21) “Registration officers” means the registrar, assistant registrar and alternate registrars appointed by the Department as defined in this section.

 (22) “Registration record” means a voter’s registration record maintained in the State’s Election Management System, the list or file of registered voters sent to each election district for use by election officers on the day of the election, and until determined obsolete, it also applies to a voter’s record maintained in the county master file.

 (23) “Reports Appeals Subcommittee” or “Subcommittee” means the Reports Appeals Subcommittee of the State Board of Elections.